 Lucas Hood, an ex-con and master thief, assumes the identity of a murdered sheriff where he continues his criminal activities.
 His past seems to haunt him by those he betrayed years earlier.
 This ex-con imposes his own brand of justice where violence erupts at every turn in the not so quiet Amish town of Banshee, Pennsylvania.
 Written by

 The USMC Marines from Camp Genoa are seen in town in their digital (deployment) uniforms.
-Marine cannot wear those off base other than being in actual field training or combat.
-For the bar and town scenes, they would be in some combination of the Alpha or Bravo uniform, the dress green jacket and pants with the Khaki shirt and tie.
+Marines cannot wear those off base other than being in actual field training or combat.
+For the bar and town scenes, they would be in some combination of the Alpha or Bravo uniform, the dress green blouse and trousers with the Khaki shirt and tie.
 Or at more formal events, in their blues.
 See more »

 [looking at three dead bodies, & a recently released ex-convict, in his bar]

 It's what you call in the bible "a clusterfuck of epic proportions"

 The photographs in the opening title sequence change in every episode.
 See more »

 I don't agree with some of these harsh reviews - I find it to be an EXCELLENT series, with the genius touch of Alan Ball (6 Feet Under, True Blood) - yes, there are some imperfections, but the 4 leads work great: the hero, Antony Starr, is cool and tough, the babe, Ivana Milicevic, is SMOKIN' hot, and a legitimate actress, the Pennsylvania Dutch mob boss, Ulrich Thomsen, is uniquely menacing, and the bartender buddy, Frankie Faison, gets the job done as usual.
 The supporting cast are also excellent (deputies, thugs, etc).
 The pace is snappy, the plot moves nicely and with suspense,the action is brutal, and I'm definitely hooked on it.